Greece Road Trip: Best Routes for Mainland Greece and the Peloponnese

 Today, Ancient Corinth is one of Greece’s most important archaeological sites.
 It is here that St. Paul preached to the people of Corinth in AD 51-52, an experience which later inspired him to write the New Testament books of the First Corinthians and Second Corinthians, often quoted parts of the Bible.

-Akrokorinthos lies 3.5 kilometers south of Ancient Corinth.
-The 575m ascent to the top of this impressive fortified hilltop is made easier by a road, and once inside, the views from the high point at the Temple of Aphrodite, are stunning.
+Akrokorinthos lies 3.5 kilometres south of Ancient Corinth.
+The 575m ascent to the top of this impressive fortified hilltop is made easier by a road, and once inside, the views from the high point at the Temple of Aphrodite are stunning.

 Kalavryta